 This indicator has great swings above and below the Zero Line.
 The Value Line presents more signals than just being above or below the Avg Line.
 Look at the slope of the Value line and the length of the Diff Swabs.

 The Avg Line tells a story of impending market trend change.
-On these types of trading days, it would be good to perhaps avoid trading the stock, use a lower time frame, or anticipate an uncertain market.
+On these trading days, avoiding trading the stock, using a lower time frame, or anticipating an uncertain market would be good.

-As a result of knowing how to read MACD, you have the ability to trade the trend as well as know when to sit out.
+As a result of knowing how to read MACD, you can trade the trend and know when to sit out.

 A signal that the trend is ending

-If you know how to read MACD then you know it’s a great tool to identify when price action is range bound.
-When looking for an anticipation trade, the MACD can show when volatility is low, when price action is consolidating, and when momentum begins to build for an explosive move out of the contraction.
+If you know how to read MACD, then you know it’s a great tool to identify when price action is range-bound.
+When looking for an anticipation trade, the MACD can show when volatility is low, price action is consolidating, and momentum begins to build for an explosive move out of the contraction.

-In the picture below, you can clearly see where the Diff Swabs leveled off and swapped above and below the Zero Line as price ranged in a tight pattern.
-These signals are very clear and offer an opportunity to anticipate a move before the breakout.
+The picture below shows where the Diff Swabs leveled off and swapped above and below the Zero Line as the price ranged in a tight pattern.
+These signals are clear and offer an opportunity to anticipate a move before the breakout.